 SiteGround was named Most Socially Responsible Company for its investment in society, which has reached BGN 12,500,000 in total in recent years.

 The award for Best Partnership between Business and Educational Institutions went to Experian Bulgaria for its long-term partnerships with the largest universities and some of the most prestigious schools in Bulgaria.

 The Startup of the Year award was given to Palfinger's Global Business Services Center in Sofia, which covers all administrative activities from sales, supply, and finance to human resources, as well as data processing and reporting.

 The statuette for Smart City of the Year for Southeastern Europe was presented by Iliya Krastev, Chairman of AIBEST, to Gencho Kerezov, Deputy Mayor of Sofia for Digitalisation, innovation, and economic development.
 It commemorated the achievements of Sofia Municipality in digitalizing administrative processes and implementing innovative solutions created and implemented jointly with citizens and the local ecosystem.

-The Romanian company DRUG was chosen by readers of The Recursive as The Future Unicorn of Southeast Europe.
+The Romanian company DRUID.AI was chosen by readers of The Recursive as The Future Unicorn of Southeast Europe.